colinj/news-listing/README.md

 When the user clicks on the article card, the user will be taken to the article page.

-Users can also filter articles by topic which are automatically displayed at the top of the page.
+Users can also filter articles by topic.
+Filter tags are generated from the list and are automatically displayed at the top of the page.

 When the user hovers over a filter tag:
 * The text changes to a lighter shade.